 During the process, 24 operators applied for licenses, which forced the department to spend an extra eight business days deciding who would get them.

-Legal sports betting in Arizona can kick off on Sept.
-9, and NFL betting sites in the state are expected to be robust.
+Legal wagering can kick off on Sept.
+9, and Arizona NFL betting sites are expected to be robust.
 Bettors interested in Arizona Cardinals betting can place their wagers in time for the Sept.
 12 opening game.

 Who Received Licenses, Pro Teams